 Farms and ranches often evoke images of vast lands, red barns, and bustling farmers.
 However, not all farms require extensive space, equipment, or remote locations.
 Many farms today operate efficiently on smaller scales, showcasing the diversity and adaptability of modern agriculture.

-A micro farm, also referred to as an urban farm, refers to an agricultural property that operates on five acres of land or less, but the exact acreage is not as important as the principles of efficiency, sustainability, and productivity.
-They are common in urban and suburban areas.
-The overall focus is on sustainability and a commitment to being eco-friendly through the usage of intensive planting methods, crop rotation, companion planting, and more.
+A micro farm, also referred to as an urban farm, refers to an agricultural property that operates on five acres of land or less.
+The exact acreage is not as important as the principles of efficiency, sustainability, and productivity.
+Micro farms are common in urban and suburban areas.
+The overall focus is on sustainability and a commitment to being eco-friendly through intensive planting methods, crop rotation, companion planting, and more.
 Overall, micro farming is based on maximizing productivity using a limited amount of space.

 Micro farms typically start as small gardens but can evolve into specialized operations focusing on niche crops that do not need to be produced in large quantities, such as tomatoes, lettuce, garlic, herbs, and micro greens.